These are exactly what you shouldn’t be doing if you want to harness the power of Pinterest.

 Success Killers On Pinterest

 The following are things that you should never do, or stop doing, on your own Pinterest profile immediately.
-They are unhelpful, counter-productive or completely useless to gaining success on Pinterest.
+They are unhelpful, counter-productive (and you know I love me some productivity), or completely useless to gaining success on Pinterest.

 Pinning Junky Pins